Activities of Daily Living Boot Camp: Eating and Drinking

 Non-Financial: Carrie Ciro has no competing non-financial interests or relationships with regard to the content presented in this course.

 Eating and drinking are essential for living and for many patients and families, the continued ability to eat and drink contribute to a meaningful quality of life.
 People with acquired deficits in physical, cognitive, and visual skills can lose independence in eating and drinking.
-In this course, you will learn how deficits influence grooming performance and consider how habit adaptations, environmental modifications, and interventions for person variables can maximize outcomes.
+In this course, you will learn how deficits influence eating and drinking performance and consider how habit adaptations, environmental modifications, and interventions for person variables can maximize outcomes.

 Meet your instructor